-A PARENT OR ELIGIBLE STUDENT MAY OPT OUT OF THE RELEASE OF DIRECTORY INFORMATION FOR EITHER OR BOTH OF THESE PURPOSES BY SUBMITTING A WRITTEN OBJECTION TO THE Headmaster.
-GREAT HEARTS WESTERN HILLS REQUESTS THAT SUCH AN OBJECTION BE SUBMITTED WITHIN THE FIRST FIVE SCHOOL DAYS OF THE 2018-2019 SCHOOL YEAR.
+A PARENT OR ELIGIBLE STUDENT MAY OPT OUT OF THE RELEASE OF DIRECTORY INFORMATION FOR EITHER OR BOTH OF THESE PURPOSES BY SUBMITTING A WRITTEN OBJECTION TO THE HEADMASTER.
+GREAT HEARTS FOREST HEIGHTS REQUESTS THAT SUCH AN OBJECTION BE SUBMITTED WITHIN THE FIRST FIVE SCHOOL DAYS OF THE 2020-2021 SCHOOL YEAR.

 If the School does not receive an opt-out form objecting to the release of directory information by the fifth school day of the school year, the School will assume that the parent approves release of directory information for the purposes described above.
 However, parents may alter their decision to restrict or not to restrict release of directory information by submitting a completed "Use of Student Photos and Directory Information Opt Out Form" or otherwise notifying the School in writing at any time during the year.

-The Opt Out Form has been made available as part of the School's Student and Parent Handbook (pg.26) and can be requested at the Front Desk as well.
+Opt out forms will be distributed to students on the first day of school, and The Opt Out Form has been made available as part of the School's Student and Parent Handbook (pg.
+26) and can be requested at the Front Desk as well.

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

-Use of Student Photos and Directory Information Opt Out Form
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT Use of Student Photos and Directory Information Opt Out Form

 You have the right to choose whether your student's information is released or not.
 Please check a box in the appropriate column below and return this form to your student's school no later than the end of the first week of instruction after the student is enrolled.
 Parents, guardians, or eligible students who do not check a box, or who do not return this form, give their implied consent for release of directory information, consent to student photographs, and consent to release directory information to the military (grades 9-12 only).
-If you do not wish to allow disclosure of this information, please return this form directly to Great Hearts Western Hills either in person or by U.S. mail.
+If you do not wish to allow disclosure of this information, please return this form directly to Great Hearts Forest Heights either in person or by U.S. mail.
 If you have more than one student enrolled, you must complete a separate form for each student.
+All parents of students have signed this form at the time of registration.